 This lens does not use an aspherical lens, but spherical aberration is small.

 The lens is slightly full-corrected, so you can enjoy two different tastes: a slightly gentle image when the lens is open, and a tightened resolution when the lens is stopped down.

 Axial chromatic aberration is slightly larger than that of modern lenses, but it is not noticeable and should not be an objectionable aberration since it is caused by a shift in the g-line (blue).

 field curvature does not increase with specifications from telephoto, so this product does not appear to have any problems.

 Distortion is also corrected to a surprisingly small degree, although the telephoto-oriented specifications are not large to begin with.

-Not only is the magnification chromatic aberration small, but also the slight remaining component is in ideal shape. f-line (light blue) is extremely small, so the resolution improves dramatically when the lens is stopped down.
+Not only is the lateral chromatic aberrations small, but also the slight remaining component is in ideal shape. f-line (light blue) is extremely small, so the resolution improves dramatically when the lens is stopped down.

 The g line (blue) has little effect on resolution, so it is left out to some extent, but when it is left out, it is superimposed on the c line (red) to create a purple aberration that reduces the redness.